Plans to remodel a Tenby supermarket and filling station with a holiday let have been submitted to the National Park.

 He has also said the proposal, just outside the town’s conservation area, would have a very low impact on its setting.

-The application will be considered by National Park planners at a later date.
+The application will be considered by members of the Pembrokeshire Coast National Park Authority’s development management committee at a later date.